djbjoo/codester/Git.md

 # Using Git
 - files don't show up to Git until you add them
 - you can use GitHut Desktop App or Git command line
-- `git log` is print project history
+- `git log` prints project history

 # GitHub
 - website that adds social features to Git